csgcmai/lqp_face/ReadMe.txt

 Basic Usage
 =============
-1. Bash (For Computing Features only):
+1. Bash (For computing features only):
 --------------------------------------

-To compute the features (with default parameters) simply call computeFeatures.sh providing features type (LQP, LBP or LTP) and files containing list of images for training and codebook learning as arguments e.g.
+To compute the features (with default parameters) simply call computeFeatures.sh providing features type (LQP, LBP or LTP) and files containing list of images for training and codebook learning (for LQP) as arguments e.g.

 bash computeFeatures.sh lqp ~/dataset/lfw-list.txt ~/experiments/data/
 ~/dataset/lfw-list-view1.txt